 - Ask your patient or their family member’s permission to forward their name to the Alzheimer Society.

-- Then, fill out the First Link® Referral Form and return it to the Alzheimer Society of Huron of Huron County.
+- Then, fill out the First Link® Referral Form and return it to the Alzheimer Society Huron Perth.
 Find out more about our First Link® Program here.

 If you are concerned that you may have dementia, or have been recently diagnosed and are unsure what your next step is, we can help you get the information you need.